Writing Your Goal Statement

-- Talk about your preparation and readiness for graduate level study, including work or volunteer experiences that may relate in some way to being a speech-language pathologist or working with people.
+- Talk about your preparation and readiness for graduate-level study, including work or volunteer experiences that may relate in some way to being a speech-language pathologist or working with diverse groups of people.

 - Discuss and clarify any extenuating circumstances underlying discrepancies/weaknesses with your grades or GRE scores.

 - Give some specific examples or evidence to illustrate key points.

 - Think about what you would say if you had five minutes to “sell yourself” to the program.
 Jot down those points as a start on your letter.

 - Write a rough draft, getting all your thoughts down on paper.

 - Edit down to the strongest and most important points about you.

 - Organize those thoughts into paragraphs, then organize the paragraphs into the larger document in an order that makes sense and is clear to the reader.